 Wild Food Plant Walk

 Mark will lead a group across Camp Sedalia to explore the various wild food plants available for harvest in the fall.
-Learn about plant I.D. and how to harvest, process, and prepare these amazing plant foods into delicious food.
+Learn about plant I.D. and how to harvest, process, and prepare these amazing plant foods.

 Blacksmithing with Bill Mauser